 Stormwater Discharges from Construction Activities in Region 10

-In Region 10, EPA is the NPDES permitting authority for facilities in Idaho; facilities on Indian Country lands in Oregon and Washington; federal operators in Washington; and the Metlakatla Reservation and Denali National Park in Alaska.
+In Region 10, EPA is the NPDES permitting authority for facilities on Indian Country lands in Idaho, Oregon and Washington; federal operators in Washington; and the Metlakatla Reservation and Denali National Park in Alaska.

 Do I Need a Permit?